10 Benefits of Endless Pools Training for Channel Swimmers

 For example, if you set it to a steady pace and you give your new swim moves a go, bad ideas show up straight away.
-You get pushed backwards as your not catching as much water.
+You get pushed backward as your not catching as much water.
 Good swim moves are obvious as you end up needing to turn the current up.

 6. Great swim experience.